Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

    * ***Character Slot monetization:*** Depending on how many characters users make, this may be an option in future versions of the game to increase revenue from the existing player base, but we will not be implementing it at least until version 1.0 is complete and player behavior in-game is understood.

    * ***Content Pass:*** As most of our development will be focused on core gameplay, we will not have extra content to use for a content pass.
-In future versions as the game grows and developers can focus on new content, this could serve as an excellent way to generate consistent revenue.
+In future versions, as the game grows and developers can focus on new content, this could serve as an excellent way to generate consistent revenue.

 * ***Activity Feedback:*** This could be a useful feature in future versions of the game, but will not be implemented in version 1.0 since game activities will be limited.
 When the game is polished and can begin adding new content this will be a good way for the business to gauge what kind of activities the users are enjoying.